forseti-security/forseti-security/_docs/_latest/develop/dev/gcp-api.md

         return self._instances
 ```

-## Create a \_FooBarRepository class, to install the base GCP API functionalities
+## Create \_FooBarRepository class, to install the base GCP API functionalities

 1. Create a \_FooBarRepository class in foo.py.
 1. Make it inherit the base `GCPRepository` and the appropriate GCP API method